 - Statement of Character Form (included in the application)

 - The GRE, if applicable

-- SCHOOL COUNSELING APPLICANTS: Will be required to provide proof of passing TAP (Test of Academic Proficiency - discontinued after June 30, 2019) results OR ACT scores of 22 or higher, including a score of 6 in the the writing portion, OR SAT scores (1030 or higher).
+- SCHOOL COUNSELING APPLICANTS: Will be required to provide proof of passing TAP (Test of Academic Proficiency - discontinued after June 30, 2019) results OR ACT composite score of 22 or higher, including a score of 6 in the the writing portion, OR SAT scores (1030 or higher).
 If not provided at admissions, students must complete prior to internship.
 Test scores cannot be more than 10 years old.

 - Complete specified prerequisite coursework with a GPA of 3.0 or higher.
 If these are not completed at the time of admission, they must be completed prior to attaining candidacy.
-Prerequisite courses for the Clinical Mental Health Counseling and Marriage and Family Counseling sequences include a course in statistics, a course in research methodology, a course in abnormal psychology (PSYC3430) and course work in Addictions Studies at the 5000 level (Marriage and Family sequence must complete ADDS6300) or above totaling three semester hours.
+Prerequisite courses for the Clinical Mental Health Counseling and Marriage Couple and Family Counseling sequences include a course in Statistics, a course in Research Methodology, a course in Abnormal Psychology (PSYC3430) and course work in Addictions Studies at the 5000 level (Marriage Couple and Family sequence must complete ADDS6300) or above totaling three semester hours.
 These prerequisites must be completed within the first year of being admitted into the program.
-Applicants for the School Counseling sequence must have completed a course in statistics, a course in research methodology and course work in Addictions Studies at the 5000 level or above totaling three semester hours.
+Applicants for the School Counseling sequence must complete a course in Statistics, a course in Research Methodology and course work in Addictions Studies at the 5000 level or above totaling three semester hours.

 Admission to the program is determined by the program faculty.
 Program faculty reserves the right to request personal interviews with applicants to the program.
 Admission decisions are final and cannot be appealed.
 Students must follow sequence, program, college, and university requirements and policies.

 HOW TO APPLY